Xomega-Net/Xomega.Docs/docs/tutorial/4-security/1-claims-identity.md

 ## Person Info structure for claims

-With that done, let's declare a structure `person info` that will contain all the necessary information for the security claims, as follows.
+With that done, let's declare a structure called `person info` that will contain all the necessary information for the security claims, as follows.

 ```xml title="person.xom"
 <!-- added-lines-start -->